 FreeeUp wants their clients to know they are getting a good deal on freelancer rates.
 They have done their homework and ensured that the platform is both highly competitive and fair to their freelancers.

 FreeeUp has provided the following general guideline for freelancer rates.
 As a business owner, you can use this chart as a reference when it comes to how much you might expect to pay for freelancer rates in 2017.
 The chart is broken down into the most commonly desired skill sets required for online workers and provides a price range for both US workers and non-US workers.
-The price range varies on the desired level of skill set and training.
+The price range varies on the desired level of skill set and experience.

 The amount of money you spend on freelancer rates will vary depending on many factors.
 Always consider your budget, level of expertise and experience required as well as the location preference of your online workers.
-Spend some time getting clear on the type of person you’d like to join your team, and then invest the time to find the right person at the right price point for your business.
+Spend some time getting clear on the type of person you’d like to join you, and then invest the time to find the right person at the right price point for your business.
 When you hire the right online workers at the freelancer rates you are comfortable with, you will be able to sit back and enjoy the growth of your company.

 Melissa Ricker is a nuclear engineer and a professional freelance writer specializing in career growth, technical writing and online entrepreneurship.
 She writes a blog, Engineered Motherhood, for working mothers who need help balancing career growth and time management.